chinsomnia/take-6-lite-version/README.md

 - Console-Based: Runs directly in the terminal/console.
 <img width="564" alt="Screenshot 2024-09-02 at 1 37 39 PM" src="https://github.com/user-attachments/assets/c33d28ae-2388-475b-8b92-bb89df744846">

+## How to Play

+### Objective
+Avoid collecting penalty points!
+The player with the fewest points at the end of the game wins.

+### Game Setup
+- The game consists of a deck of numbered cards, each with a penalty value.
+- Both the user and the bot receive a hand of cards.
+- Four starting cards are placed in separate rows on the board.

+### Gameplay
+1. **Choose a Card** – The user and the bot simultaneously select a card from their hand.
+2. **Card Placement** – The selected cards are placed in the appropriate row based on their number:
+   - A card must be placed in the row where it is the next highest number.
+   - If a row reaches its limit (e.g., 5 cards), the player who adds the 6th card must take the entire row.
+   - The penalty points collected are equal to the sum of the numbers on the taken cards.
+3. **Repeat** – Play continues until all cards have been placed.

+### Winning the Game
+- The game ends when all cards have been played.
+- The player with the fewest total penalty points (sum of all collected card numbers) wins.

 ## Technologies Used
 Java